Elixir is a dynamic, functional language for building scalable and maintainable applications.

 Functional programming

 Functional programming promotes a coding style that helps developers write code that is short, concise, and maintainable.
-For example, pattern matching allows developers to easily destructure data and access its contents:
+For example, pattern matching allows us to elegantly match and assert specific conditions for some code to execute:

 def drive(%User{age: age}) when age >= 16 do